athomasoriginal/com.betweentwoparens/src/pages/blog-posts/001-creating-a-clojurescript-project-from-scratch.md

 what makes clj special is that it's begineer oriented and also powerful enough for advanced Clojurists.
 Further, because clj is focused on doing less it's easier to understand which means that when things go wrong it's easier to debug.
 It also encourages us to compose libraries instead of buying into a framework.

 As you may have guessed, `clj` is my build tool of choice and what we will use in this app.
 If you are the type who is looking for a deeper understanding of these build tools Sean Corfield has written an excellent [overview of clojure's build tools](https://corfield.org/blog/2018/04/18/all-the-paths/).
+Further, if you are interested in the usage breakdown of the build tools checkout the [2019 State of Clojure Community Report](https://www.surveymonkey.com/results/SM-S9JVNXNQV/)

 ### Step 6 - Add deps file